List of BBC test cards: Test Card G

 Test Card G was a television test card broadcast occasionally by the BBC.
-It was the first electronically generated test card to be broadcast, and was a variant of the Philips PM5544 test card.
-This test card was generally used by local transmitters for opt outs or during times when a particular region was not showing a programme broadcast from London.
-It was also used in place of Test Card F nationally from time to time when the projector showing the latter test card's photographic slide was not available or undergoing maintenance until Test Card F was converted to electronic form in 1984.
-Test Card G was also occasionally used by ITV alongside Test Card F before completely switching over to the ETP-1 test card in 1979.
+It was a variant of the famous Philips PM5544 test card and was introduced around 1971 as their first electronically generated colour test card.
+Test Card G was generally used by local transmitters for opt outs or during times when a particular region was not showing a programme broadcast from London.
+It was also used in place of Test Card F nationally from time to time when the projector showing F's photographic slide was not available or undergoing maintenance.
+This ended some time after Test Card F was converted to electronic form in 1984.
+Test Card G was also occasionally used by ITV and its regulator the IBA alongside Test Card F and EBU colour bars before switching over to the ETP-1 test card in 1979, though London Weekend Television (LWT) and ITV Channel Television, two constituent franchisee companies in the ITV network structure, continued to broadcast Test Card G after closedown well into the 1980s.

-Another Test Card G, unrelated, was developed by Pye as a monochrome variant on Test Card C. It was used in other countries that use 625-line PAL, such as Bulgaria, Denmark, Luxembourg, Thailand Barbados and Malaysia, but not in Britain.
-A slightly modified version of the Pye Test Card G was used by YLE in Finland until it switched to the colour Telefunken FuBK test card in the 1970s, as well as in Norway where NRK used it in conjunction with the EIA 1956 resolution chart until it switched to the Philips PM5544, Test Card F and the Telefunken FuBK test cards in the 1970s.